alasco-tech/alasco-tech.github.io/_posts/2021-12-31-custom-user-model.md

 We then updated the setting `AUTH_USER_MODEL` to point to this newly created model.

-Next, we did an exploratory step of regenerating our migrations from zero, only to examine and copy the operation that created the new custom user.
-We then restored our migration history and pasted the operation into the actual first migration of the app, removed all occurrences of `migrations.swappable_dependency(settings.AUTH_USER_MODEL)`, and made the first migration depend on the most recent migration of `django.contrib.auth`, as explained in the unofficial guide.
+Next we did an exploratory step of regenerating our migrations from zero, only to examine and copy the operation that created the new custom user.
+We then restored our migration history and pasted the operation into the actual first migration of the app.
+Then removed all occurrences of `migrations.swappable_dependency(settings.AUTH_USER_MODEL)`, and made the first migration depend on the most recent migration of `django.contrib.auth`, as explained in the unofficial guide.

-We then ran into circular dependecies in migrations, as warned by the Django docs.
+As warned by the Django docs, we ran into circular dependencies in migrations.
 This resulted from 3rd party packages depending on the User model, now defined in the first migration, which also depended on migrations of the 3rd party packages.
-Manually tweaking the migrations seemed daunting at first, but the solution was rather straightforward, as we only needed to move the operations and depedencies associated to the 3rd party apps into the second migration.
+Manually tweaking the migrations seemed daunting at first, but the solution was rather straightforward, as we only needed to move the operations and dependencies associated to the 3rd party apps into the second migration.

 <br/>